alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 and covering it up with just one layer of 20 microns ligthweight material (1.2 density) would be 8 grams.
 (For comparison, the lightest vegetable bags at a supermarket are 40~50 microns thick.)
-Really hard to fit in there a couple of motors, propellers, battery and control surfaces;
+Really hard to fit in the remaining 7 grams a couple of motors, propellers, battery and control surfaces;
 not to speak about some kind of structure, plus about one gram of hydrogen.
 Believe me, I've tried.